-The waste management utility charges for the supply of a waste management service to rateable land in the local government area are set out in Table 4 (Waste Management Utility Charges).
+(1) The waste management utility charges for the supply of a waste management service to rateable land in the local government area are set out in Table 4 (Waste Management Utility Charges).

-- (2) Waste management services are to be supplied to multi residential properties by means of the following: - (a) mobile garbage bins in accordance with the Ipswich Planning Scheme (refer Implementation Guideline No. 23, Refuse Arrangements and Management for Multiple Residential Development); - (b) where paragraph (a) does not apply, one or more bulk bins or other appropriately sized bin, approved by the General Manager, Infrastructure and Environment. - (3) An adjustment to the waste management utility charges is to be made from the date authorised by the General Manager, Infrastructure and Environment or nominee, where an application is made by an owner to increase or decrease the number of waste management services provided to a property.
+- (2) Waste management services are to be supplied to multi residential properties by means of the following: - (a) mobile garbage bins in accordance with the Ipswich Planning Scheme (refer Implementation Guideline No. 23, Refuse Arrangements and Management for Multiple Residential Development); - (b) where paragraph (a) does not apply, one or more bulk bins or other appropriately sized bin, approved by the General Manager, Infrastructure and Environment, the Manager, Environment and Sustainability or the Resource Recovery Manager. - (3) An adjustment to the waste management utility charges is to be made from the date authorised by the General Manager, Infrastructure and Environment, the Manager, Environment and Sustainability or the Resource Recovery Manager, where an application is made by an owner to increase or decrease the number of waste management services provided to a property, - (4) An application to decrease the number of waste management services to a property has the following effect: - (a) the waste management service is cancelled for a minimum period of six months; and - (b) the waste management service recommences after six months, unless a further application is received from the owner.

-- (4) An application to decrease the number of waste management services to a property has the following effect: - (a) the waste management service is cancelled for a minimum period of six months; and - (b) the waste management service recommences after six months, unless a further application is received from the owner. - (5) The number of waste management services for land, is the number of waste management services which is recorded on the council's rates master file at the date of the budget resolution, subject to any further increase or decrease in the number of services that may from time to time be considered necessary by the General Manager, Infrastructure and Environment or nominee. - (6) The applicable waste management utility charges for waste management services supplied under an agreement, are those specified in the agreement.
+- (5) The number of waste management services for land, is the number of waste management services which is recorded on council's rates master file at the date of the budget resolution, subject to any further increase or decrease in the number of services that may from time to time be considered necessary by the General Manager, Infrastructure and Environment, the Manager, Environment and Sustainability or the Resource Recovery Manager. - (6) The applicable waste management utility charges for waste management services supplied under an agreement, are those specified in the agreement.